ricardonovelot/ricardonovelot/README.md

 #### 🎯 Professional Goals
 My immediate goal is to master mobile app design, focusing on creating seamless and user-friendly interfaces.
 I aspire to join a forward-thinking company where I can contribute to impactful projects.

-#### 📚 What I'm Learning
-I'm currently deepening my understanding of mobile development, focusing on advanced SwiftUI techniques and exploring ways to integrate backend services into my applications.

 #### 🤝 Let's Connect!
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/ricardo-nlo/)
 - **Email**: ricardonovelo97@gmail.com